 With the final review of the indicators among the scientific partners, the Migration Policy Group approved the final list of 58 indicators.

 How was the research designed?

-The indicators were completed by the national experts for the period 2014-2019.
-The health strand was only completed for 2014 and 2019.
+The indicators were completed by the national experts.
 MPG’s and CIDOB’s team of experts checked the experts’ responses to guarantee that they properly understood the questions and answered them in a consistent manner as in other countries.
 Other national experts were involved when additional information was needed.

 Are there any other studies of this kind?